eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 **EAMENA** ~ **Arches** Bulkupload plugin

+Both the project EAMENA and the Arches software have been firstly thougth to be open.
+EAMENA first purpose is to gather and share cultural heriatge information about endangered sites, : it allows for example to open different windows (map layer, search bar, heritage place report, etc.) at the same time offering as many possibilties to navigate but also hinter the possibility of editing.
+Databases are useful for storing, sharing, etc. but are often not design in a purpose of creating new knowledge *as it* in archaeology and cultural heritage.
+Furthermore their management to search the data are less handy than XLSX sheet which constitute so far.

+EAMENA, a framework for

+SPARQL endpoint,

+LING: , integrating probably authorative data, such as the PeriodO time-space gazetteer

+And we can also mention the upcoming DISCO (aka, Arches for Science) which focuses on technical art review, includes tools for annotation, material sampling, instrument data retrieval and visualization, and image and data comparison.

+.
+More recently covers Iran and Afghanistan.

+A region largely marked by large desertic remote areas but also closed borders.
+EAMENA Arches-based database, just like the entire EAMENA project has been largely founded by the Arcadia charitable fund

 ## Footnotes

 [^1]: Peuquet, D. J. (1994).
 It's about time: A conceptual framework for the representation of temporal dynamics in geographic information systems.
 Annals of the Association of american Geographers, 84(3), 441-461
+[^2]: TIOBE Index (2024), URL: https://www.tiobe.com/tiobe-index/, Acceded the 01/06/2024
+[^3]: DB-Engines Ranking - Trend Popularity (2024), URL: https://db-engines.com/en/ranking_trend, Acceded the 01/06/2024
+[^4]: CIDOC-CRM: ISO 21127; Dublin Core: ISO 15836-1:2017; SKOS: ISO 25964; IIIF: ISO 21127:2019; EDTF: ISO 8601; WGS84: ISO 19111
+[^5]: Arches GitHub, URL: https://github.com/archesproject/arches/tree/master/arches/locale, Acceded the 01/06/2024
+[^6]: Fradley, M., Simi, F., & Guagnin, M. (2022).
+Following the herds?
+A new distribution of hunting kites in Southwest Asia.
+The Holocene, 32(11), 1160-1172. https://doi.org/10.1177/09596836221114290
+[^7]: Fradley, M., Wilson, A., Finlayson, B., & Bewley, R. (2023).
+A lost campaign?
+New evidence of Roman temporary camps in northern Arabia.
+Antiquity, 97(393), e15. doi:10.15184/aqy.2023.50